FormidableLabs/react-ssr-prepass/README.md

 > yet.
 This two-pass approach should just be used until server-side suspense
 > support lands in React.

+### Maintenance Status: Experimental

+This project is quite new.
+We're not sure what our ongoing maintenance plan for this project will be.
+Bug reports, feature requests and pull requests are welcome.
+If you like this project, let us know!

 ## The Why & How

 It's quite common to have some data that needs to be fetched before